rannn367/tp/docs/UserGuide.md

 Examples:
 * `staffdelete 2` deletes the 2nd staff in the address book.
-* `staffdelete 4` when you only have three staff returns an error message.
+* `sd 4` when you only have three staff returns an error message.

 These are the before and after images of the first example